workunhard/old-reddit-clone/backend/DEV_LOG.md

 - Blamed NGINX for several hours though it wasn't really NGINX's fault
 - General deployment pipeline established

-Environment was created in AWS Console, so the dist files are manually zipped and uploaded to an S3 bucket.
+Environment was created in AWS Console.
+Dist files are manually zipped and uploaded to an S3 bucket.
 The Zip file structure:
 ```
 └── dist/
     ├── .ebextensions